US envoy eyes cuts to UN peacekeeping

 The peacekeeping review could have serious implications for stability in Africa.
 Nine of the UN’s 16 peacekeeping missions are deployed on the continent.

-US de-funding could open up the door for China — the second largest financial contributor to UN peacekeeping and Africa’s number one trading partner — to bolster its role.
+US de-funding could open up the door for China – the second largest financial contributor to UN peacekeeping and Africa’s number one trading partner – to bolter its role.

 China’s share of the UN peacekeeping budget now stands at 10.3 per cent followed by Japan (9.7 per cent), Germany (6.4 per cent), France (6.3 per cent) and Britain (5.8 per cent).